HarcourtsAcademy/grav-ha-user/pages/01.courses/03.harcourts-and-you/harcourts_and_you.md

 ---

 Welcome to Harcourts!
 This session has been designed to provide an in-depth introduction to Harcourts and what it means to be better in blue!

 This is an excellent opportunity to take a behind the scenes tour of each department and how they support you – training, marketing, communications, technology, e-business, finance, specialist divisions, events and recognition.

 ===

-- Connect with Harcourts, our culture and our people
-- Understand our purpose, key philosophies and the values we live by
-- Discover just how strong our brand is on the world stage
-- Learn about the vast number of advantages Harcourts offers you
-- Feel the difference that is Harcourts

 ## Who should complete this training?
 Everyone joining team Harcourts, no matter what role, is warmly welcomed to this interactive and enlightening session.